ooni/2023-05-richer-input/DESIGN.md

 check-in v2 API.
 It also says that the idempotent transformation is the most straightforward (i.e., the check-in v2 API response is a script).
 We will address this issue in future work on richer input.

+## Handwaving: IPv6

+This PoC contains more robust IPv6 handling code that the stable version of ooniprobe.
+In particular, we provide to the interpreter both the IPv4 and the IPv6 locations and we scrub both IP addrs from the measurement.
+However, how to represent both the IPv4 and the IPv6 geolocation into a measurement is still an open issue.

 ## Forward compatibility: breaking changes